-A lot of this route is on roads or country lanes, most without pavements.
+Caution required on the road sections.
 No pavements alongside the road between the hostel and Howe Farm (400m) and between the recreation ground on the edge of Hawkshead and the hostel (1.1km)

 Accessibility

 The route includes stiles and steps.
 All gates are at least one metre wide, the path is narrower than one metre in places.
 The terrain includes road, good track and sections of rough ground with ruts or stones exceeding 10cm.
 There is a Miles Without Stiles route around Tarn Hows (3km with some sections steeper than 1:10) beginning from the Tarn Hows car park.